OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 using a fitted model and feature space analysis.
 This method can be used for post-modeling analysis and helps users realize what are the true extrapolation areas and where the predictions are critically poor.
-The users can then choose to e.g. limit predictions only to combinations of pixels that are NOT extrapolation.
+The users can then choose to e.g. limit predictions only to combinations of pixels that are NOT too risky (extrapolation).

 For the RF model fitted above we can derive AoA using: